-North America grew 12% during the second quarter, despite the continuation of a cautious spending sentiment in the customer base.
-A higher volume of new deals were closed in the back half of the quarter.
+North America experienced double-digit growth during the third quarter, despite the continuation of a cautious tone and spending sentiment in the customer base.
+As compared to the third quarter of 2012, a higher volume of new deals were closed in the back half of the quarter for the region.

-Europe, despite being the geographic region with the most challenging market environment, delivered 16% revenue growth (15% in constant currency), with Germany, France and Russia all reporting strong growth.
-The volatility and macroeconomic issues in certain markets, combined with prolonged customer procurement processes, continued to have an impact on new business growth during the quarter.
+Europe, despite the ongoing challenges in its macroeconomic environment, also delivered double-digit revenue growth in both reported and constant currency, with Germany, France and Russia all reporting strong growth.
+The volatility and slow growth environments in certain markets, combined with prolonged customer procurement processes, continued to have an impact on new business growth during the quarter.

-The results in the Company's General International Area, which includes all geographies other than North America and Europe, continued to be mixed, as certain markets showed progress and others struggled through their own macroeconomic issues.
-Overall, the region delivered constant currency growth of 11%.
-Consistent with the past year, obstacles lingered in the Japan business climate with the Company's customers experiencing stronger competition from other nearby countries, particularly in the electronics and automotive markets, and weaker global demand for their exports.
-The Company's second quarter results were also impacted by the GDP slowdown in China, which has caused state-owned enterprises to delay their spending decisions.
-The Indian economy has also showed signs of softening given its currency issues and a more cautious sentiment in foreign direct investment.
-Korea remained an area of sales strength across the Company's broad portfolio.
+The results in the Company's General International Area, which includes all geographies other than North America and Europe, continued to be mixed, as certain markets showed progress, others were stable and others struggled through their own macroeconomic issues.
+Overall, the region experienced a modest decrease in revenues, while constant currency revenue growth was in the low single digits when compared to the prior year quarter.
+Consistent with the past year, obstacles lingered in the Japan business climate with our customers experiencing stronger competition from other nearby countries, particularly in the electronics and automotive markets, and weaker global demand for their exports.
+The Company's third quarter results also reflect ongoing issues within the China market which have caused state-owned enterprises to prolong their spending decisions.
+The Indian economy continued to show signs of softening given its currency issues and a more cautious sentiment in foreign direct investment as compared to prior years.
+Korea remained an area of sales strength across the Company's broad portfolio, but also showed signs of customers delaying purchasing decisions.

-During the quarter, the Company made progress on sales execution and other improvement initiatives.
-This will continue to be an ongoing area of focus for the remainder of 2013.
+During the quarter, the Company continued to make progress on sales improvement initiatives.
+This will continue to be an ongoing area of focus for the remainder of 2013 and into 2014.